From Edgewater 2020

-On January 13th, Leslie Fowler, the Director of Nutrition Support Services for the Chicago Public Schools,announced that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities With 250,000 students, this will eliminate 35 million styrofoam lunch trays thrown away each year, which is a health hazard & environmental problem.
+Leslie Fowler, the Director of Nutrition Support Services for the Chicago Public Schools,announced on 1/13/2014, that within 24 months, students will be carrying their food on an “affordable alternative” to Styrofoam food trays at a cost reduced by pooling the purchasing power of six cities With 250,000 students, this will eliminate 35 million styrofoam lunch trays thrown away each year, which is a health hazard & environmental problem.
 EESP supports this decision and will monitor the progress of CPS. ____________________________________________

 SUSTAINABLE CHICAGO 2015 ACTION AGENDA

 The Sustainable Chicago Plan is organized into seven categories deemedcritical to the city'a sustainability.
 It sets twenty-four specific goals; & identifies actions needed to reach those goals by 2015.
 The seven sustainability categories are related – success in one can lead to or amplify success in another.

 For More details on the Chicago 2015 Action Agenda click this link: http://www.chicagosustainability.org __________________________________________

 Information on programs to make your building more comfortable while saving money, tax credits and rebates for residential buildings:

 Information for buildings with 2 units & up can be found at:

 A booklet with tips on saving energy and money for homes is available to download or purchase at: *http://energy.gov/sites/prod/files/energy_savers.pdf